-Strategy in Action: Al-Driven Innovation
+Strategy in Action: AI-Driven Innovation

-An Post's commitment to delivering the DigiCorp vision is evident through its implementation of advanced Al technology across various functions, including IT, customer support, and administration.
+An Post's commitment to delivering the DigiCorp vision is evident through its implementation of advanced AI technology across various functions, including IT, customer support, and administration.

-By developing innovative customer solutions, such as an Al-enabled greeting card that allows for personalised designs and messages, An Post is building critical digital capabilities.
+By developing innovative customer solutions, such as an AI-enabled greeting card that allows for personalised designs and messages, An Post is building critical digital capabilities.
 This transformation not only enhances operational efficiency but also creates exciting new capabilities for the market, aligning perfectly with the Green Light 2024-2028 strategy.

-The advances we have achieved in digitisation and automation over the past year have set a strong foundation for our future.
+Looking to the Future The advances we have achieved in digitisation and automation over the past year have set a strong foundation for our future.

-By embracing AI and automation as transformative forces, we are not only enhancing our operational capabilities but also ensuring long-term sustainability and competitiveness.
+By embracing Al and automation as transformative forces, we are not only enhancing our operational capabilities but also ensuring long-term sustainability and competitiveness.

-As we move forward, our unwavering focus on digital innovation will enable us to unlock new opportunities, optimise costs, and deliver on our Green Light strategy.
+As we move forward, our unwavering focus on digital innovation will enable us to unlock new opportunities, optimise costs, and deliver on our Green Liaht strateav.